dmitigr/pgfe/doc/pgfe/README.md

 ### Executing SQL commands

-Only extended query protocol is used under the hood to execute SQL commands.
-SQL commands can be executed and processed either synchronously or in non-blocking IO maner, i.e. without need of waiting a server response(-s), and thus, without thread blocking.
+Only extended query protocol is used under the hood of Pgfe.
+SQL commands can be executed and processed either synchronously or in non-blocking IO maner, i.e. without need of waiting for server response(-s).
 In the latter case the methods of the class `Connection` with the suffix `_nio` shall be used.

 With Pgfe it's easy to execute single commands: